 Audit (V Grade)

 Faculty should confirm participation for individual students in each of their classes per the dates provided by Financial Aid for each semester.
-It is important that this process be completed within the provided time frame because only students with confirmations in all classes will be eligible for financial aid disbursement.
+This process must be completed within the provided time frame because only students with confirmations in all classes will be eligible for financial aid disbursement.
 For additional information regarding this process, contact the Associate Dean of Operations in your respective area.

 Please note that all faculty are required to list the students' “last date of participation” for all "E's” in their grade records.
 The College is required by law to certify student participation so that GRCC students may qualify for federal financial aid and/or veteran benefits.
 There are financial consequences to the College for not maintaining and producing such records.
 Therefore, it is important that you have a method to track student participation.